 The first step away from a pure dependence on hardware had been made.
 But while operating systems were less dependent on specific hardware, software applications were conversely becoming more dependent on the specific OS.
 As operating systems became more complex, any given application would often have a hard dependency on a specific version of the OS or some other piece of software installed along with it.

 The Dawn of Virtualization

 These dependencies created challenges in software development.
 Any new application would need to be tested to ensure that it worked in a range of specific environments.
 To this end, disk cloning tools were developed, which made it possible to make portable copies of those environments.
-This drew a clear distinction between operating systems and applications, on one hand and the hardware required to run them, on the other.
+This drew a clear distinction between operating systems and applications on one hand and the hardware required to run them on the other.

 Hardware virtualization was perfected and then later commoditized by companies such as VMware.
 It became cheap and easy to create virtual machines.
-With the arrival of cloud computing, virtualization became a standard way to operate remote hardware owned and maintained by vendors like Amazon Web Services.
+With the arrival of cloud computing, virtualization became a standard way to operate remote hardware owned and maintained by vendors such as Amazon Web Services.
 But virtual disk images were large and clumsy, creating significant scaling challenges.

 The Coming of Containers

 Container technology, popularized by Docker, offered a much more lightweight alternative to images.
 Across any range of images, much of the software stack is likely to be identical.
 In the Docker approach, only the differences from image to image need to be stored separately and the common elements can be drawn from an underlying container.
 This enabled microservice architecture, which promises unprecedented scalability in software development.

 It turns out, though, that microservices aren’t the be-all-and-end-all of scalability in enterprise architecture.
 There is still a lot of dead weight replicated across containers—specifically, libraries and boilerplate code.
 The code that really distinguishes one microservice from the next is just a small amount of application logic and nearly everything else is identical.
 More importantly, those nearly identical portions add little or no business value to the end customer.